 A case study

-An executive in the 39.6% tax bracket decides to retire at age 50.
-She holds $100,000 worth of company stock with a cost basis of $20,000, resulting in net unrealized appreciation of $80,000, and she wants immediate access to the cash.
+An executive in the 37% tax bracket decides to retire at age 50.
+She holds $100,000 worth of company stock with a cost basis of $20,000, resulting in NUA of $80,000, and she wants immediate access to the cash.

 Imagine she instead rolled her company stock into an IRA, then sold the shares and withdrew the cash.
-In that case, she would pay income tax and penalties on the entire $100,000, for a total of $39,600 in income tax and $10,000 in early-withdrawal penalties.
-As a result, she would wind up with just $50,400.
+In that case, she would pay income tax and penalties on the entire $100,000, for a total of $37,000 in income tax and $10,000 in early withdrawal penalties.
+As a result, she would wind up with just $53,000.

-Please note results will differ depending on an individual’s holding period and percentage of NUA, but in this scenario, NUA tax treatment is clearly the better choice: The executive’s high tax bracket and substantial NUA, both in absolute terms and as a percentage of her company stock’s market value, enabled the NUA rule to produce considerable tax savings.
-If, on the other hand, the executive planned to wait for 15 years or more to tap her company stock, the full IRA rollover likely would have been more advantageous.
-Whether she left the company stock in the IRA or sold it to invest in other securities, her investments could have generated tax-deferred growth—which eventually would probably outweigh the NUA’s initial tax savings.
+Please note that results will differ depending on the individual, after the stock moves into a taxable account, and the percentage of NUA.
+But, in this scenario, NUA tax treatment is clearly the better choice.
+The executive's high tax bracket and substantial NUA, both in absolute terms and as a percentage of her company stock's market value, enabled the NUA rule to produce considerable tax savings.
+If, on the other hand, the executive planned to wait 15 years or more to tap her company stock, the full IRA rollover likely would have been more advantageous.
+Whether she left the company stock in the IRA or sold it to invest in other securities, her investments could have generated tax-deferred growth—which would probably eventually outweigh the NUA's initial tax savings.

 The importance of advice